Joule87/ItemFinder/README.md

 Project for learning purposes.
 App that uses Mercado Libre API for searching products.
 It uses MVP architecture.

  Notes:
-- Run pod init to get the Pods.
+- Run pod install to get the Pods.